Taiwan lawmakers throw pig guts in protest over meat imports

 Footage from the Legislative Yuan showed offal lying on the parliament's red floor, and on some lawmakers' clothes.

-The controversy was over Tawianese President Tsai Ing-wen's decision to allow imports of US pork containing ractopamine, an animal feed additive that is banned in a number of countries including China and the European Union.
+The controversy was over Tawianese President Tsai Ing-wen's decision to allow imports of US pork containing ractopamine, an animal feed additive that is banned in a number of countries including China, and the European Union.

 DPP leader Tsai announced in August that the imports would be allowed from January 1, 2021.

-Note: This story has been updated to clarify the proposal to parliament.